 School Operations: With the proposed replacement and expanded capacity, Rainier Beach High School could have enrollment of up to 1,600 students with between 130 and 160 employees when enrolled to capacity.
 The increase in capacity would be 900 students and associated increase in number of employees (an increase from 700 to 1,600 students).
 Full capacity is not expected to be reached for 10 years after project construction.
+An increase in public services is not expected to be required.

-SPS usually provides two police officers and two school security for each football game.
-Security is increased to meet the need if problems are expected.
+SPS usually provides two police officers and two school security for large sporting events.
+Security is increased to meet the need for other athletic events or if problems are expected.
 The Seattle Police Department is informed of all game dates and times.